cybercongress/cybercongress/contract.md

 Proposal

 ## Abstract
-​​The blockchain technology opened opportunity for developments which was impossible before.
-By this agreement we define cyber•Congress as sovereign self-funded community of scientists, developers, engineers and craftsmen who create the foundation for the new kind of existence
+​​The blockchain technology opened the opportunity for developments which was impossible before.
+By this agreement, we define cyber•Congress as a sovereign self-funded community of scientists, developers, engineers and craftsmen who create the foundation for the new kind of existence.

 ## Mission
 Helping spices to evolve